E-ARK-Software/earkweb/README.md

 ### Local development

-Adapt path replacement for local development in access_dipcreator/access_dipcreator/urls.py:
+Change path so that it detects your local development path in acess_dipcreator/access_dipcreator/urls.py:

     if "Development/" ...